Smoke Tree Ranch is not a newcomer to the desert scene. It has been a successful resort operation for more than sixty years.

 Of the approximately 400 acres of Ranch land, 300+ acres are reserved for the Colony and 20 acres for the Guest Ranch.
-A part of the remaining acreage, acting as a buffer strip along East Palm Canyon Drive, is leased for the Smoke Tree Village Shopping Center.
+A part of the remaining acreage, acting as a buffer strip along East Palm Canyon Drive, is leased for the Smoke Tree Village and Smoke Tree Commons shopping centers.
 At the opposite end of the Ranch, land is leased for the stables.

 A Board of Directors is elected by the Colonists to administer Ranch affairs.
 Appointed committees assist in various aspects of Ranch life.
 An experienced, professional General Manager, board-selected, heads the Guest Ranch operations.
 Assisting in the complex setup are carefully chosen employees with expertise in many fields.

 The focal point of Smoke Tree is the Guest Ranch.
 All facilities including the Ranch House, Dining Room, Kiva, Disney Hall, swimming pool, bowling green, and tennis courts serve both Colonists and Guests.
-Rides, parties and programs are planned with both groups in mind.
+Programs, parties, and activities are planned with both groups in mind.